jc-esquivelojeda/tbd-example/README.md

 # tbd-example
-Trunk based Development branching demo
+This is an example of a Trunk based Development branching strategy